bmkramer/WinterSolsticeChallenge2017/README.md

 I used the same package to create a variable for first and last name of the ORCID record holder, to include in the output of the script.

 ### STEP 2: Retrieve DOIs for references cited by own output from CrossRef
 This is why the [Initiative for Open Citations (I4OC)](https://i4oc.org) is such an important development - it can provide a truly open citation corpus to use for any application.
-Currently, just over [50% of references in CrossRef are open](https://twitter.com/i4oc_org/status/934103494323138560).
+Currently, over [50% of references in CrossRef are open](https://twitter.com/i4oc_org/status/934103494323138560).
 Have you signed [the petition](http://issi-society.org/open-citations-letter) yet to ask publishers who are dragging their feet to get on board?

 There are several [ways to access](https://i4oc.org/#headingThree) the open citation data that I4OC is working to enlarge.
 One way is by a SPARQL query on the [Open Citation Corpus](http://opencitations.net/), another is through the [CrossRef API](https://github.com/CrossRef/rest-api-doc).